Axlefublr/studies/CSharpLearning.md

 ![](img/Overriding-parameters.png)

 These `+=, -=, *=, /=, %=, &=, |=, ^=, <<=, >>=` operators can't be overriden, but use the overrides of the operators they use

+## MethodBase.GetCurrentMethod()

+Returns a `System.Reflection.MethodBase` object that has information about the current method